Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/algorithms/svmModelSelection.rst

 	const unsigned int K = 5;

         ZeroOneLoss<unsigned int, RealVector> loss;
-	createCVSameSizeBalanced(dataTrain, K);
+	CVFolds<ClassificationDataset> folds = createCVSameSizeBalanced(dataTrain, N);
-	CrossValidationError<RealVector, RealVector, unsigned int> cvError(dataTrain,
+	CrossValidationError<KernelExpansion<RealVector>, unsigned int> cvError(
-									   &trainer,
-									   &svm,
-									   &trainer,
+               folds, &trainer, &svm, &trainer, &loss
-									   &loss,
-									   K);
+	);

-The first line sets defines the number of folds.
+The first line sets the number of folds.
 Then we define the basic error measure underlying the cross-validation error, here the standard 0-1 loss.
 After that we split the available training data into K folds using the function :doxy:`createCVSameSizeBalanced` from ``Data/CVDatasetTools.h``.
-The template arguments of :doxy:`CrossValidationError` specify that the input data points are real vectors, the output of the models are real vectors, and that the given labels are unsigned integers (encoding classes).
+The template arguments of :doxy:`CrossValidationError` specify the model and that the given labels are unsigned integers (encoding classes).
 The first and the last two parameters of the constructor are clear.
 First we have to pass the training data to the :doxy:`CrossValidationError`.
 The